wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **Q:**&ensp;I remember Gandhiji telling me once that the Self is not bound by the law of non-violence (<span data-tippy-content="Non-violence; abstaining from hurting others in thought, words or deed.">ahimsa</span>).
 The Self has the freedom to impose suffering on its expressions in order to set them right.

-**M:**&ensp;On the level of duality it may be so, but in reality there is only the source, dark in itself, makeïng everything shine.
+**M:**&ensp;On the level of duality it may be so, but in reality there is only the source, dark in itself, making everything shine.
 Unperceived, it causes perception.
 Unfelt, it causes feeling.
 Unthinkable, it causes thought.
-Non-beïng, it gives birth to beïng.
+Non-being, it gives birth to being.
 It is the immovable background of motion.
 Once you are there you are at home everywhere.